qubic/qct/funding/2025-04-Q2-proposal.md

-# Proposal to Fund the Development of the Qubic Core
+# Proposal to Fund the Development of the Qubic Core (DRAFT)

 ## Proposal
 Send 288 billion QUBIC to the identity `XQCLNHCEHTKQZDBAHJFVVTRMWFACMAZOBAEDQHEITGGEWZDIBRAIYWPGEONG` to support the further development of Qubic Core.